Frequently Asked Questions

 Q. "How do the electric towel warmers work?"

-A. The towel rail is filled with a thermal fluid that is heated by an electrical element located at the bottom of the towel rail.
+A. Some models have towel rails filled with a thermal fluid that is heated by an electrical element located at the bottom of the towel rail.
 Via the process of convection, the fluid rises and circulates through the tubing, heating the unit.
+Some models use an electrical resistance wire inside the unit to heat the bars by converting electrical energy into heat.

 Q. "What do the heated towel rails cost to run?"